mnielLab/NetTCR-2.1/README.md

 ## Environment setup

-First, install the conda environment running `env create -f environment.yml`.
-This will create an environment called `nettcr_env` containing the necessary dependencies.
+First, install the conda environment running `conda env create -f environment.yml`.
+This will create a conda environment called `nettcr_env` with the necessary dependencies.

 ## Network training